allosaurus vs. t-rex

 My son is, as I write this, four years old.
 He's been a rabid fan of dinosaurs for over half his life.
 Currently, his over-all favorites seem to be Iguanodon, Compsognathus, and Kentrosaurus.
 But curiously, he prefers the T-Rex to the Allosaurus.
 Here's why he's wrong.

 In broad strokes, T-Rex and Allosaurus were very similar, both nasty monstrous dullards that made life on Earth miserable for just about every form of contemporary animal.
-They both had tiny brains shaped like those of crocodiles, which suggests just how personable and intelligent these things were; which is not at all.
+They both had tiny brains shaped like those of crocodiles, which suggests just how personable and intelligent these things were: not at all.
 Apparently neither species had even the predatory sort of inquisitiveness that birds seem to have, nor is there apparently any proof that they hunted in coordinated ways.
-Instead, they just cycled through sleeping, mating, and biting into things to see if they could be eaten.
+Instead, they just cycled through sleeping, mating, and biting into things.
 Both species were noted cannibals.
-Aside from their speed, form, and ferocity, there's not much to recommend either animal.
+Aside from their form and ferocity, there's not much to recommend either animal.

 sleek hunter